Yusuf-Amr/Email-Sender-Validation/README.md

     - SPF Check: Validates the Sender Policy Framework (SPF) records for a domain against an IP and sender email address.

-    - DMARC Check: Retrieves DMARC records for a domain.

     - VirusTotal Check: Retrieves domain-related and IP data from VirusTotal API including last DNS records, categories, and security scan results.

     - WHOIS Lookup: Fetches WHOIS information for a domain to ascertain ownership and registration details.

+    - DMARC Check (Optional): Retrieves DMARC records for a domain.

 Usage
 VirusTotal API Key Setup: